Menu

 How Advanced Financials aligns Cloud invoicing to your business objectives

-Colchester Borough Council has used Advanced’s software since 2001, including financial management, eProcurement, and Advanced Data Automation which integrates with these systems to deliver a fully automated process.
+Colchester Borough Council have used Advanced’s software since 2001, including financial management, eProcurement, and Advanced Data Automation which integrates with these systems to deliver a fully automated process.

-Suppliers can now email invoices to the Council, the data is then read in the cloud, captured, stored and entered into the invoice register for approval.
-It is then matched, in the financial management system, to receipted invoices before being processed.
+Suppliers can now email invoices to the Council, the data is then read in the Cloud, captured, stored, and entered into the invoice register for approval.
+It is then matched to receipted invoices in the financial management system before being processed.

 It also reduces the risk of payment terms not being met as paper documents are not being passed around the council, and it benefits suppliers by reducing postage and printing costs.”